Daph1986/mamamaki/README.md

 - Aukje (byIlsa_lead) thank you for hosting a "Preparing for your Second Milestone Project" call on zoom, it was really helpful!
 Also thank you for your time and effort to go through my code in order to help me with my question about my form.
 - Cormac, Johann and Scott from Code Institute tutor assistance, thank you for helping me with my questions.
 - Special thanks to my colleagues, friends and family for their support, tips and for testing my site. -->
+- Fellow student, Sean McMahon, in who's Readme file I saw the idea to make a collabsable table of contents.
+- Fellow student, Kotaro Tanaka, in who's Readme file I saw the idea to make it possible to go back of the top of a page.

+<div align="right"><a href="#top">🔝</a></div>